|Officers and Administrators|

 Donna is not a fairweather camper, having lived outdoors for 3 months at a time and done some winter camping, her tolerance for bad weather is quite high, so her trips will go rain or shine.
 She loves to hike in the River Valley and does many urban hikes, but she will also organize canoeing and white water rafting trips.

 Donna was our treasurer for 6.5 years until spring of 2014.
 She is currently staying on as our Assistant Treasurer, to train and assist our new treasurer with learning the position.
+As the Assistant Treasurer, Donna's role is to assist the treasurer with the following duties:

 See Upcoming Events or Past Events being coordinated by Donna.